evelynmitchell/async_python_testing_tutorial/README.md

-# Asyn Python Testing Tutorial
+# Async Python Testing Tutorial

 I've been working on some async code in Python recently, and I noticed that testing it is tricker than I suspected, so I thought I'd share my notes.